jareddreyer/catalogue/README.md

 # What is this?
-Catalogue is a movie and tv show catalogue listing website based upon the Silverstripe CMS framework.
+Catalogue is a film and television show catalogue listing website based upon the Silverstripe 3.0 CMS framework.

 # Why?
 I found my friends and I were purchasing the same movies and so to stop from over purchasing tv and movies, I built a catalogue to house all of our library and thus everyone could look at a media title first to find out a) if someone owns it and b) whom owns it.